-All members of staff are required to familiarise themselves with its content and comply with the provisions contained in it and notify the Head Teacher of any breach.
+All members of staff are required to familiarise themselves with its content and comply with the provisions contained in it.
+Staff is defined by employees, governors, trustees and volunteers.
+Breach of this policy will be treated as a disciplinary offence which may result in disciplinary action under the School's Disciplinary Policy and Procedure up and including dismissal depending on the seriousness of the breach.

-SECTION 1 - DEFINITIONS
+Section 1 - Definitions

-Personal data
+Personal Data